adrianlopezjeje/backend/README.md

-# Example REST API for the teamwork
+# Example of REST API for the teamwork

-This repository contains an Node/Express application implementing a very simple REST API for a book store.
+This repository contains a Node/Express application implementing a very simple REST API for a book store.
 It is used to illustrate the following key technologies:

  - REST API.
  - Express and its middlewares.